-- c Use the RTSP link with a receiver such as a streaming player to view the head's mosaic output for example. - d Optionally, the head's mosaic output can also be streamed to one or more receivers at once through multicasting if needed: set Enable multicast.
+- Is available on a per head basis. - Requires the KIP-OPT-STREAMING-OUT license to be activated on the multiviewer to enable compressed head output streaming.
+To noVNC heads 3 or 4, the KIP-OPT-OP34 license must also be active. - Supports video only. - e Optionally, the head's mosaic output can also be streamed to one or more receivers at once through multicasting if needed: set Enable multicast.
 A multicast IP address is in the range of 224.0.0.7 and 239.255.255.255.
 See Unicast and Multicast Sources and Destinations, on page 33.
 Set the port number for the stream in Port and the Data interface (media port) on which the stream is to be sent to the network switch.
 Ensure that the chosen media port has sufficient bandwidth to support this streaming output. - 6 Optionally, when enabled, the video essence of the head's mosaic output can be streamed according to the SMPTE ST 2110-20 standard: - To a destination by enabling either Enable streaming on LAN5 (A Network) or Enable streaming on LAN6 (B Network).
-Set the corresponding Destination IP address and Port number. - To two separate destinations by enabling both Enable streaming on LAN5 (A Network) and Enable streaming on LAN6 (B Network) and by using a different Destination IP address.
+Set the corresponding Destination IP address and Port number.

+- To two separate destinations by enabling both Enable streaming on LAN5 (A Network) and Enable streaming on LAN6 (B Network) and by using a different Destination IP address.
 The Port number can be the same or not. - With SMPTE ST 2022-7 hitless redundancy by enabling both Enable streaming on LAN5 (A Network) and Enable streaming on LAN6 (B Network) and by using a different Destination IP address.
 The Port number can be the same or not.
-Creating an SMPTE ST 2022-7 network has special requirements: see Cabling and

-Configuring the Head Streaming to support SMPTE ST 2022-7 Redundancy, on page 90.
+Creating an SMPTE ST 2022-7 network has special requirements: see Cabling and Configuring the Head Streaming to support SMPTE ST 2022-7 Redundancy, on page 92.

 For this, obtain and install the uncompressed IP ST 2110 output license key (KIP-OPT-UCIP-OUT and Rivermax license) from Grass Valley.
-See Available Hardware and Software Options, on page 77 and Enabling Options, on page 82.
+See Available Hardware and Software Options, on page 77 and Enabling Options, on page 83.

 When the multiviewer has been configured to use NMOS, an NMOS controller is able to remotely control the SMPTE ST 2110-20 head output streaming through IS-05.
 The NMOS controller can discover the LAN port's IP address of a head's output stream and to set the Destination IP address and port number parameters as necessary.
-To enable NMOS, see Configuring the Kaleido-IP to use SMPTE ST 2022-6 / 2110 Inputs and ST 2110 Outputs with NMOS, on page 94.
+To enable NMOS, see Configuring the Kaleido-IP to use SMPTE ST 2022-6 / 2110 Inputs and ST 2110 Outputs with NMOS, on page 96.